oist/plessy_CAGEscan_Nextflow/README.md

  - A text table that we call "multiplex file", indicating which barcode and index were used for each libraries.
  - A genome indexed for the LAST aligner.
+The `--index` option must point to a *directory* containing a LAST index called `index`.
  - A reference rRNA file in FASTA format.
  - A file with primer sequences in FASTA formats to remove primer artefacts.